-All State and Commonwealth compliance reports and other statutory required documents are publicly available on Deep Yellow's website3 and can be referred to in conjunction with the CAR.
+All State and Commonwealth compliance reports and other statutory required documents are publicly available on Deep Yellow's website2 and can be referred to in conjunction with the CAR.
 These include:

-- Public Environmental Review, December 2015; - State and Commonwealth Government approvals; - Conditional Environmental Management Plans; - WA Compliance Assessment Reports; - Commonwealth EPBC 2013/7083 Annual Compliance Reports; and - Sanhill Dunnart Conservation Plan.
+- Public Environmental Review, December 2015; - State and Commonwealth Government approvals; - Conditional Environmental Management Plans; - WA Compliance Assessment Reports; - Commonwealth EPBC 2013/7083 Annual Compliance Reports; and - Sandhill Dunnart Conservation Plan (SDCP).

-The Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) Annual Environmental Report (AER) is an on-line report, therefore is not included on Deep Yellow's website.
+The DEMIRS Annual Environmental Report (AER) is an on-line report, and therefore is not included on Deep Yellow's website, however the information is available from the AER Submission Search page of the DEMIRS website3.
 The AER documents: